techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 Not all customers can or should use Communication Credits.
 Here are a few reasons why you can't or shouldn't use Communication Credits.

-### Call destinations already be included in your subscription
+### Call destinations are already included in your subscription

 Outbound calls to some destinations may already be included in your Audio Conferencing or Calling Plan subscription.
 Check your subscription information for details before purchasing Communication Credits you don't need.